 Plus, it seems I’m always trying a new brand every chance I get to find a flavor profile that I love.
 Jarred salsas always come up short handed, with something not being quite right.

-So I’ve taken to my own test kitchen, researched recipes and ideas and after a few experiments have come up with a Homemade Roasted Tomatillo Salsa recipe.
+So I’ve taken to my own test kitchen, researched recipes and ideas and after a few experiments have come up with a Homemade Tomatillo Green Chile Salsa recipe.

 One that I think tasted like a classic salsa verde recipe.